 Functions & Solution

 Invoices at xpedx are generated in the Legacy system and then pushed to Sterling.
 RR Donnelley is used to store and display online invoices to customers.
 B2B customers get their invoices electronically via the b2b transaction interfaces.
+B2B Customers may also view their invoices online using RR Donnelley.

+Legacy Invoices are stored in Sterling for 810 B2B Invoice customers only for the purpose of resending electronic invoices if required.

 This document covers the invoice flow between Legacy and Sterling.
 Interfaces between RR Donnelley/Legacy and Sterling/B2B Customers are out of scope of this document.